 The rights to all original articles written specifically for and published in The Mentor: An Academic Advising Journal become the property of the journal.
 Authors of articles published first in The Mentor automatically retain the right to reprint their own articles, either whole or in part, without prior permission from the journal, as long as the appropriate attribution is given to The Mentor.

 The rights to any articles that were originally published in other sources but later reprinted in The Mentor remain with the author(s) or source(s) of those articles.

 Articles appearing in this journal may be cited in other publications using the format that is appropriate for or required by those publications.
-For an example of a citation in APA style, refer to the Citations and Reprints section.

 All questions concerning the submission of articles to the journal should be sent to firstname.lastname@example.org.